KRISTINA SWARNER Illustrator/Painter Chicago, IL

 When a publisher told me that they wanted to publish my first book.
 I burst into tears and then went and looked at myself in the mirror, expecting that I had transformed somehow.

-How do you get inspirations for your art?
-What inspires you the most?
+How do you get inspiration for your art?
+What inspires you the most

 Seeing/reading/hearing something unexpectedly moving.
 Taking off my glasses and seeing mistaken things, like a sailboat in a tree that turns out to be a shopping bag.
 I get a lot of ideas when I'm lying awake in bed and not quite dreaming.

 I love to go to the Art Institute and look at the Joseph Cornell boxes.

 Kind people, surprises, the sound of orchestras tuning up.

 Do you have any pets?